wavefrontHQ/docs/pages/doc/dashboards_variables.md

 ### Use the Dynamic Variable

 1. Find the variable in the variables bar at the top of the dashboard.
-2. Select the variable value from the dropdown.
+2. Select the variable value from the drop-down menu.

 In this example, we can filter the dashboard to set the point tag `env` to `prod`, to `dev`, or to allow both values.